YzzLiu/FracSegNet/DataSet/Readme.md

 ## Dataset Description

 We collated a dataset encompassing 100 preoperative CT scans, representing an array of prevalent pelvic fractures.
 These scans have been sourced from a pool of 100 patients (ranging between 18-74 years of age, including 41 females) slated for pelvic reduction surgery at Beijing Jishuitan Hospital between the years 2018-2022.
-These compilations received the green light under IRB approval (202009-04).
 All CT scans were captured utilizing a Toshiba Aquilion scanner.

 ## Dataset Structure and Contents